Philliple/Money-management-software/README.md

-# Money-management-software [Ongoing project Bankapp]
+# Money-Management-Software [MMS Bankapp]
-This is a small software that is still a work in progress, but baically it's a software that manages the amount of money you have at one time so you don't have to be counting it all the time.
+Just a software that is an ongoing project, but baically it's a software that manages the amount of money you have at one time and the value in physical bills present.
+So you don't have to be counting it everytime you want to know how much you have in cash.

-[this code is in C++ and a visual studio extension file] [if you only want to code file than you should just down the file named consoleapplication6.sln ]
+[This code is in C++ and was made using visual studio as a compiler.]
+[If you only want to code file than you should just down the file named Bankapp.sln] [Disclaimer: This application is still under development so a compiler is needed to run it in console32.There are no finalized stable version produced yet.]